himeyon/himeyon/README.md

 I was born and raised in Nagaoka City, Niigata Prefecture, Japan, but I lived in Mie Prefecture when I was a student and in Saitama Prefecture for about 10 years after joining TaKT.

 My hobbies are
-Rugby (used to be a player, now I am a spectator).
+Rugby (Used to be a player, now I'm a spectator).

 Mountain climbing.